-1. Course Description: This is an essential course designed to provide aircraft apprentices and journeymen the guidance to develop fundamental knowledge on cargo-type aircraft systems' operation through the Simulated Based Training Aid (SBTA) and hands on training.
-SBTA's are real-time simulations that accurately reproduce the normal and abnormal behaviors of any system, sub-system or process of the cargo aircraft.
+1. Course Description: This is an essential course designed to provide aircraft apprentices and journeymen the guidance to develop fundamental knowledge on cargo-type aircraft maintenance through Simulated Based Training Aid (SBTA) and hands on training.
+SBTA's are real-time simulations that accurately reproduce the normal and abnormal behaviors of any system or subsystem of the aircraft.
 This method of training builds student confidence as it provides a safe training environment.
 The concepts of this course are presented in a context that enhances an understanding of fundamental theories and methods of aircraft maintenance.
 This fast-paced training is composed of six blocks of instruction covering the cargo aircraft systems in their entirety.
-This course includes the following blocks of instruction: Aircraft General, Electrical Systems, Fuel System, Utility Systems, Hydraulic Systems, and Propulsion Systems.
+This course includes Aircraft General, Electrical Systems, Fuel System, Utility Systems, Hydraulic Systems, and Propulsion Systems.